rax-incubate/gcp-image-processing-example-app/Readme.md

  - Analyse the sentiment of the extracted text using GCP's natural language processing.

+ - Analyse the entities in the extracted text using GCP's natural language processing.

  - Build a basic but working web interface to test and demo the working of these examples.

  - Read the comics in the process.
 Why not?

- - Other areas of interest for the future include:
+ - Other areas of interest where
-  - Extract entities in text.
-  - Detect faces in the images.
+  - Detect faces in the images - Something to be considered.
+Although the dataset we have won't have that many faces it would be interesting to see how the vision API handles comic strips.
+  - Content classification - This is not very useful in this case as tthe text we extract is enough for the use-case and the category is largely the same.
+We did try this and most were "/Arts & Entertainment/Humor/Other" or "/Arts & Entertainment/Comics & Animation/Comics"

 From a design standpoint, we are also imposing some self-imposed technological constraints to test the powers of the Google Cloud Serverless platforms.
 The following are the design principles.